"Fog In My Throat" (1974/1976)

 It all converges when Flammus bursts into the clinic.
 In the chaos, he shoots Gretchen, who dies with "no slight trace of fear on her dead face," seeming to prove Rudisijl's lifelong theory.
 Moments later, after mortally wounding Rudisijl, Flammus is killed by another scientist, and Flammus dies not in fear but with a "wooden look without fear," more Dante's mindlessly iced-over Satan than Milton’s lightning bolt of rhetoric and action.
 An important aspect of Gretchen’s death is that it brings fear and concern to Rudisijl.

 That is a moment of grace, but the dying Rudisijl makes a fatal error: he refuses to let his “curiosity . . . unsatisfied” and thus reenacts Original Sin.
-At the moment when a Catholic would ask for the viaticum—the final sacrament of spiritual nourishment—he shoots up an injection of the specific.
-The old doctor, unwise and at the threshold of death, doesn't even think to seek grace.
-He wants a taste of the forbidden fruit.
+This is Augustine’s curiositas.
+At the moment when a well-catechized Catholic would ask for the viaticum—the final sacrament of spiritual nourishment—the doctor shoots up an injection of the specific.
+Unwise and at the threshold of death, he doesn't even think to seek grace.
+There is no thought of the Ave Maria and Mary praying for him in the hour of his death.
+He just wants to taste the forbidden fruit.

 So Lafferty gives him what he wants.
 The synthetic and needled clarity is devastating.
-Instead of peace, he takes the full sting of 1 Corinthians 15:54-57.
+Instead of peace, Rudisjl takes the full sting of 1 Corinthians 15:54-57.
 He moans: "The cloud was there for a reason . . .
 I was wrong!"
-He says the animals' art was a desperate prayer to their scientist gods for salvation from the raw vision of death.
+He says the animals' art was a desperate prayer to their scientist gods for salvation from the raw vision of death, still only understanding outwardly.
 Denied the natural death-calm, Rudisijl's face becomes a mask of contorted animal terror, his eyes "bursting-full nodules of blood."
 He dies in the "grey and deformed terror" he swore was impossible.

 The moment of the rose and the moment of the yew-tree Are of equal duration.

-Or do you see something closer to “The Hollow Men,” something like Beckett’s Pozzo saying,
+Or do you see something closer to his “The Hollow Men,” something like Beckett’s Pozzo saying,

 “Have you not done tormenting me with your accursed time!
 It’s abominable!
 When!
 When!
 One day, is that not enough for you, one day he went dumb, one day I went blind, one day we’ll go deaf, one day we were born, one day we shall die, the same day, the same second, is that not enough for you? . . .
 They give birth astride of a grave, the light gleams an instant, then it's night once more.”